CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

 * **Adding the external volume:** the external volume can only be added when creating a [new virtual desktop](../sensitive-data/sd-desktop-create.md)

-* **Additional voluem space:** if you need additional volume space (more than 200 GB), you can request it by wirting to CSC Service Desk, (subject: SD Desktop), **please be aware that volume extensions are only possible before any data has been added to the volume**.
+* **Additional voluem space:** if you need additional volume space (more than 200 GB), you can request it by writing to CSC Service Desk, (subject: SD Desktop), **please be aware that volume extensions are only possible before any data has been added to the volume**.

 ## Step by step